michalvich/cucumber-jvm-selenium-example/README.md

-cucumber-example
+cucumber-jvm-selenium-example
 ================

 This is a simple example how to use [cucumber-jvm](https://github.com/cucumber/cucumber-jvm) in Java together with [Selenium](http://seleniumhq.org/)

-This basic scenarion test search on Google page.
-It opens google.com and search for string "Cucumber".
+This basic scenario tests search on Google page.
+It opens [google.com] and search for string "Cucumber".

 <pre>
 Feature: Search on Google